-Haidar Karoum is the chef and owner of Chloe, his first solo restaurant set to open in fall 2017 on Washington D.C.’s southeast waterfront.
+Haidar Karoum is the chef and owner of Chloe, his first solo restaurant in Washington D.C.’s southeast waterfront.
+In 2018, Chloe was included in the Michelin Guide’s Bib Gourmand list.

 Prior to opening Chloe, Karoum was the executive chef/partner of Doi Moi, Estadio and Proof in Washington D.C.
 Under his leadership, Estadio earned a two-and-a-half star review from The Washington Post, a three-star review from Washingtonian magazine, and was a semifinalist for a James Beard Foundation award in the Best New Restaurant category in 2011.
 That same year, the Restaurant Association of Metropolitan Washington (RAMW) awarded Estadio Best New Restaurant of the Year.